ripandlamb/ripandlamb/index.md

 THE RETURN OF RIPLEY AND LAMBERT!

-We have now reopened for takeaway and book sales.
+We are now fully reopened, for eat in, takeaway and book, game and card sales!
-Our new opening times are 10am - 5pm, Tuesday to Sunday.
+Our opening times are 10am - 5pm, Tuesday to Sunday.

 We look forward to seeing you all!